-• Share information about good safeguarding practice with children, young people and vulnerable adults, their parents, carers and all those working and worshipping with them.
+- Share information about good safeguarding practice with children, young people and vulnerable adults, their parents, carers and all those working and worshipping with them. - Where the Parish has a website we will ensure there is clear information available regarding our safeguarding arrangements, including a copy of the Parish Safeguarding Policy and other relevant information.

-Policy and procedures